Skip to main content

 I now have an annual check-up with a CT scan at Dundonald Hospital.
 I haven’t had any issues or symptoms and I’m anticipating that after the scan that I’ll get the same result this year.
 Certainly it’s nice to know I’m monitored on a regular basis and it just brings peace of mind.

 I would strongly recommend getting the scan.
-Without it I wouldn’t have had a clue I had an aneurysm at all.
+Without it, I wouldn’t have had a clue I had an aneurysm at all.
 Having the scan completed and someone monitoring the situation for you on a regular basis seems a sensible thing to do.

-My message to anyone who receives the invitation is go for the scan.
+My message to anyone who receives the invitation is to go for the scan.
 It’s not painful, it’s not intrusive, and it could save your life.

 John’s story